What You'll Find Near the Bond Street Lodge

 www.edenpark.co.nz

-Eden Park, New Zealand's premiere rugby and cricket venue is only a short walk from Bond Street.
+Eden Park, New Zealand's premiere rugby and cricket venue is only a short walk from Plum Lodge.

 The stadium has international rugby and cricket matches involving the New Zealand national rugby team, the All Blacks, and national cricket team, the Black Caps.